DavidCastefa/FCC_QA_Sudoku_Solver/README.md

-A Soduku Solver app and testing using Chai and Mocha - a project for the freeCodeCamp course "Quality Assurance"
+A Soduku Solver app and internal testing using Chai and Mocha - a project for the freeCodeCamp course "Quality Assurance"

 The link to the functioning app is [here](https://fcc-qa-soduku-solver-dkrt.herokuapp.com/).